batsatt/helidon-build-tools/starter-proposal/starter-proposal.md

 SE and MP may have different sets of base applications.

-Steps are nodes in a graph which is optimized to reach termination quickly.
-Think of the user experience as a path through a series of choices, where the previous choices dictate which choices are presented next.
+Steps are nodes in a directed acyclic graph which is optimized to reach termination quickly.
+It is a variant of a [decision tree](https://en.wikipedia.org/wiki/Decision_tree), where each decision leads to another or to termination and the creation of the starter project.

+The user follows a path through a series of choices, where each choice contains help and previous choices dictate which choices are presented next.
 At any point the user can navigate back to a previous step via the progress bar or to another part of `helidon.io` to cancel.

 Some steps will activate a `Try It` button since enough choices have been made to do so.
 Some steps will support further customization, and on those a `Customize It` button will activate.
 Some steps will activate both.